Skip to Content

 Convenience

-While jicama skin is edible, it is like potato skin, it can be ok if cooked but not great to eat raw.
-This will make turnip a bit more convenient to eat since its skin is edible, you just have to make sure you wash it thoroughly before eating it.
+While the skin of jicama is edible, just like the skin of a potato, it may be fine if cooked, but not very good to eat raw.
+This will make turnip a little bit easier to eat since its skin is edible; you just have to make sure that you wash it well before eating it.

-Convenience is an important factor for many people, including me.
-If I can have two similar vegetables or fruits, but one is easier to eat, I will go for it.
-This reminds me that I wrote an article about seedless vs. seeded grapes; check it here.
+Convenience is also a primary factor for most people, including myself.
+If I can have two of the same vegetables or fruits, yet one is convenient to eat, then I will have it.
+This reminds me that I wrote an article comparing seedless vs. seeded grapes; see here.

 But in soups and stews, you can substitute them, and most likely, you will not notice the difference since the taste of cooked jicama will not be so strong when cooked and will taste similar to a cooked turnip.